andrew-hart/log_analysis/README.md

 A summary of the answers to these questions can be found in the `output.txt` file.

 # Requirements
 The requirments for this assignment are as follows:
+-Virtual Box
+-Vagrant
 -Python 3: `3.6.1`
 -PostgreSQL: `9.5.7`
 -psycopgq: `2.7.3`